Skip to content

 A 170-pound person walking unloaded at 3 mph burns roughly 250 calories per hour.
 Add a 25-pound pack, keep the pace, and that number jumps to 400-500.
 Add hills or a 35-pound load and you are in 500-700 territory - the same ballpark as jogging, without the joint stress.

-The research backs it up.
+The data backs this up.
 A 2024 study in the Journal of Strength & Conditioning Research found that rucking at 30% bodyweight burned roughly 40% more calories than unloaded walking at the same pace.
 Small sample (n=24), but consistent with decades of military load-carriage data.

 What makes it sustainable - more than calorie math - is the low-impact profile.
 Running at a pace that burns 500 calories per hour also puts 2.5x your bodyweight of ground-reaction force through your knees with every stride.
 Rucking at the same caloric rate stays closer to 1.5x.
 For anyone who has knees, hips, or a history of running injuries, that difference matters enormously over the years it takes to actually change your body composition.